What is Leadership?2022 Jan 23

 Some people seem to think that corporations don't hold values; that they exist only to generate income.
 However if so, that itself is a direct value.
 (This I believe is a problem with current corporate law, in that corporations are bound primarily to develop a return for their investors, and are not officially expected to add other positive value to society.)

 In leadership and in personal action, values are an important motivator.
-Whether a person is leading or making personal choices, values are the driver of their choices.
+Whether a person is leading others or making personal choices, values are the driver of their choices.
 Values also are an aspect that are equally important across the range from leader to individual because good ethical values matter at every level.
 Next, the activity of goal-setting scales over this range.
-The scope of goals changes, but the skill to develop goals is needed at every level of action.
+The scope of the goals changes, but the skill to develop goals is needed at every level of action.
 Finally, without values and goals in common with others, we accomplish very little.

 I looked up other leadership definitions; the dictionary one was not very helpful ("the action of leading a group of people or an organization").

 However, my definition is compatible with other working ones that I found, such as:

 "Leadership is a process of social influence, which maximizes the efforts of others, towards the achievement of a goal."
 Forbes

 This next one is not a definition of leadership, however, it is useful because it speaks about two important related things: position and action.

 "Leaders are people in positions of influence or who have skills and talents for guiding and organizing people."

 That was a definition about the people in leadership, so it looks at the idea a little differently, but it relates favorably to other things I discuss here.

 I like the NOLS four leadership roles, and my definition does not encompass all of them directly, but it at least links indirectly to them.